 Running some part of your business operations in the cloud is practically a thing in today’s world.
 The ability to easily extend your environment to include best-of-breed cloud applications – without the headache of having to own and maintain the application itself is not just appealing; it makes financial and operational sense.

-But, as organizations shift to cloud-based applications and platforms such as Office 365, G Suite, Salesforce, and others, there remains a reliance on their on-premises identity store.
+But, as organizations shift to cloud-based applications and platforms such as Microsoft 365 (and Office 365), Google Workspace, Salesforce, and others, there remains a reliance on their on-premises identity store.
 It is usually Active Directory – as the foundation for this new operational ecosystem.
 This hybrid approach to the network comes with some specific challenges around identities and the access provided to them.

 In a survey by Statista in 2019, over 51 percent IT security practitioners stated that their organization had separate identity management interfaces for both the cloud and on-premise environments.
 Whether your strategy is to use a hybrid environment for temporary or permanent period, organizations will still require a means to ensure proper identity and group security across the entire environment.